 Brittany Morford contributed.

 Leander’s new book about Jony Ive and the Apple design studio is out in November.
-Jony Ive: The Genius Behind Apple’s Greatest Products is available for Amazon ($11.98).Related
+Jony Ive: The Genius Behind Apple’s Greatest Products is available for pre-order on Amazon.Related